 Building, grounds, and fence upkeep.
 In our efforts to keep our facility looking sharp, we can utilize more volunteers to help with such things as fence repair, harrowing of our pastures, horse shelter and barn repair, rock removal, manure spreading and/or hauling, and building of additional horse pens and pastures.
 These projects can be completed by an individual or a group of volunteers who enjoy outdoor farm work.
 If your work group has the necessary skills to help with these sorts of projects, we could certainly use the help.

 Gardening.
-With over 20 acres of open space, we are in need of individuals or groups of volunteers who can help with maintenance of the garden spaces around our office and barn including weeding, planting flowers, watering trees, and mowing.
+With over 20 acres of open space we are in need of individuals or groups of volunteers who can help with maintenance of the garden spaces around our office and barn including weeding, planting flowers, watering trees, weed eating and mowing.
 If you have flowers or plants you would like to donate to help make our facility look better, we can always find spots for you to plant your favorite items!
 This is a great activity for large work groups that are looking for a day-long project.
+We have the equipment such as push mower, riding mower, large wheeled weed-eater, etc. but need manpower to use.

 Volunteers that work with the horses must be at least age 16.
 Those under the age of 18 must provide a consent form signed by a parent or guardian.
 Those between the age of 14 – 16 require a parent or guardian to work with them.
-If the parent or guardian does not have horse handling experience we suggest they come out and volunteer only on adoption day which is held the second Saturday of each month from 10am – 2pm.
+If the parent or guardian does not have horse handling experience we suggest they come out and volunteer only on adoption day which is held the second Saturday of every other month from 11am – 2pm.

-All volunteers must have a car available.
+All volunteers must have their own transportation.
 Neither HHT staff or volunteers are available to provide transportation in case of an emergency which requires the closure of any facility.

 HHT reserves the right to terminate the services of any volunteer.